6 years ago

 With a recent move downtown to a smaller space, cohabitation with a boy, new puppy, travel, and working on holiday content, things have felt pretty up in the air.
 In order to simplify things, I’ve pared down everything else from kitchen tools and beauty products to clothes and cars.
+We live in a world where everyone’s trying to do more and consume more, but sometimes, doing less is best.
+If you want to simplify your life, this post is for you.
 And knowing where things are and not dealing with clutter has been a stress reliever.
-So I’ve partnered with Capital One’s Auto Navigator® site–a one-stop-shop for everything you need to tackle car buying, find your dream car, and to learn whether or not you pre-qualify for auto financing–to share 6 ways I’ve simplified my life the past few months.

 Declutter your closet

 Take everything out of your closet and only put back the pieces you really love and wear regularly.
 If there’s a seasonal item I didn’t wear the previous season, it’s out.
 I sold a few bags of clothes on Thred Up, other items were auctioned on eBay, and I donated the rest to Salvation Army and Goodwill.
 I now know exactly what I have and need and don’t spend forever looking through piles of shirts to find the right one.

 I recently sold almost all my furniture and decor to my old landlord who turned my Lakeview apartment into an airbnb.
 I used to be a hoarder (not literally, but I definitely held onto things I didn’t need), so parting with things isn’t something I’ve always been good at.
 Start slowly.
 Find 5 things you can donate this weekend and when you’re unsure about something you haven’t used in a while, figure out what it is you’re really holding on.